abkba/SkunkWorks/README.md

 # SkunkWorks
-"Some failure, some success, a step at a time, towards not falling on our face." - Unknown.
+"Some failure, some success.
+Step at a time towards not falling on our face." - Unknown.

 ## What to expect?
 - ansible